ROCm/rocm-install-on-linux/docs/how-to/native-install/package-manager-integration.rst

 All meta-packages exist in both versioned and non-versioned forms.

-* Non-versioned packages – For a single-version installation of the ROCm stack
+* Non-versioned packages: For a single-version installation of the ROCm stack
-* Versioned packages – For multi-version installations of the ROCm stack
+* Versioned packages: For multi-version installations of the ROCm stack

 .. image:: ../../data/install/linux/linux002.png
     :alt: ROCm Release Package Naming